 Work on the transition between content and offers

 This is a tricky part since many feel uncomfortable asking the customers to buy their product.
 Even if you are not one of those people, your sales pitch may still sound clunky and out of place if not scripted and rehearsed properly.
 It’s a good idea to ask for advice from your friends and colleagues, as this part can break or make your brand.

 It may be tiresome, but it’s worth it.
 Branding is all about creating strong associations between the name, logo, image and your individual or company’s perceived high value.
 Webinars are a perfect platform for strengthening that connection: just think, your participants can literally have your logo in their peripheral vision for the entire hour.

 Promote passionately and consistently

-Neil Patel advises spending 20% writing and 80% promoting since this is the reality of oversaturated content space we live in today.
-While that does sound a little extreme (after all, your brand will suffer if you deliver raw content), without promotion even the freshest and most profound webinar won’t find its viewer.
-At least, consider placing your banner on all social media platforms as well as relevant websites.
+Neil Patel advises spending 20% writing and 80% promoting since this is the reality of the oversaturated content space we live in today.
+While that does sound a little extreme (after all, your brand will suffer if you deliver raw content), without promotion, even the freshest and most profound webinar won’t find its viewer.
+At least consider placing your banner on all social media platforms as well as relevant websites.

 How to Do Webinar Follow-up to Cement Your Brand